Jerglekakan/JBooru/README.md

 * Adjust `max_execution_time` and `max_input_time` in your php.ini config file so the batch add script is not stopped prematurely
 * Adjust `upload_max_filesize` in your php.ini config file to allow for larger uploads
+* Adjust `ft_min_word_len` and the [stopword file](https://dev.mysql.com/doc/refman/8.0/en/fulltext-stopwords.html) (or set `ft_stopword_file` to an empty string) if you want to allow shorter tags

 The `ffmpeg` and `ffprobe` commands must be accessible through your system's PATH environment variable.
-Unless the `avconv` lunacy makes a comeback, this shouldn't be an issue.
+Unless the `avconv` lunacy makes a comeback, this shouldn't need to be done manually.

 ## Features